mparchment/salsabil-io/src/content/blog/lugha.md

 ---
 title: 'Studying Lughah'
 description: "The following is a guide to studying the Arabic language.
 It is is drawn from the recommendations of Sh.
 Salman Nasir, Sh.
 Waqar Abbas, Sh.
 Ismail Patel, Sh.
-'Amr Abu Ayyub, and Sh.
+'Amr Abu Ayyub, Sh.
+Ali Hani and Sh.
 Samir Hussein."
 pubDate: 'Nov 21 2024'
 heroImage: '/reading.jpg'
 ---